Casting For a Device

 How much is a fiberglass impression kit (casting kit)?

-The impression (casting) kit is $80-$95.
+If you order a device directly from us, we offer a complementary impression kit.
+The normal price is $80-$95.
 This includes Fed Ex Ground shipping.
 Please note that the fiberglass kit is non-refundable after shipment.

 What comes inside the OrthoPets impression kit?

 - 2 rolls of fiberglass (non-flexible) tape, 1 roll of the GLAD Press N Seal plastic wrap, bandage scissors, hook cutting blade, yellow cut strip, tape measure, sharpie marker and medical gloves.

 - 1 small bowl filled with cool water to submerse the fiberglass casting tape